-Singing in the treble and bass clefs intonation to alto and tenor clefs.
-Major and minor mode melodies with harmonic backgrounds of the principal chords.
+Learning the skill of translating printed music into singing voice.
+Includes a study of Major and minor mode melodies with harmonic backgrounds of the principal chords.
 Aural study of beats, their division and subdivisions.
 Intervals and melodies having backgrounds of the principle chords.
 Harmonic progressions of the principal chords.
 To be taken concurrently with Theory I (MUSI 1211).